cityenergyproject/seattle/README.md

 ## City-wide scorecard data
 Please see the [Citywide_scorecard.md](./docs/Citywide_scorecard.md) file.

+## PDF generator

+There are some tools to help you create PDF scorecards for buildings.
+These can run on both a local machine or through a server.
+Note: This feature is unused and have been moved into [deprecated/](./deprecated) Read more in [the README](deprecated/pdf-generator/README.md).

 ## Multi-building campuses
 The system can manage and display data for multi-building "campuses", provided that the building footprints share a building id.
 In general there are two kinds of campus data
 1. A campus made up of buildings that each report their own benchmarking data.
 Each of these buildings should have a separate row in the building energy dataset, and a separate outline in the building outline dataset.